-The OHSU Department of Pathology offers an ACGME-accredited one-year fellowship program in hematopathology.
-The fellowship provides comprehensive training in morphologic, immunologic and molecular genetic areas of hematopathology, and allows up to 25% of the fellow’s time for research and/or elective activities.
-Training is also provided in the routine and specialty hematopathology laboratories.
-The program is designed to provide individuals with a broad experience in the diagnosis of benign and malignant hematologic diseases, and exposure to ancillary diagnostic techniques.
+The OHSU Department of Pathology and Laboratory Medicine offers an ACGME-accredited one-year fellowship program in Hematopathology.
+The fellowship provides comprehensive training in morphologic, immunologic and molecular genetic areas of hematopathology, and allows for research and/or elective activities.
+The program provides fellows with a broad experience in the diagnosis of benign and malignant hematologic diseases, with extensive exposure to ancillary diagnostic techniques.

 The clinical and teaching responsibilities of fellows include regularly scheduled instructional conferences for pathology residents and informal and formal consultation with residents and faculty within and outside of the Pathology department.
 Fellows will have ample opportunities to learn and practice hematopathology and laboratory hematology within a clinical context.
-The fellow will have increasing levels of responsibility commensurate with his/her level of performance and will participate in the service, teaching and research activities of the Hematopathology section.
+Fellows have increasing levels of responsibility commensurate with level of performance.

 Applicants must have completed 3 years of AP or CP training or 4 years of AP/CP training in an ACGME- or RCPSC-accredited program and have passed the USMLE Step 3 exam.
 Applicants must be legally able to work in the U.S., or eligible to obtain work authorization, and are expected to take and pass the ABP hematology examination upon graduation.

 Next available position